gmofishsauce/yarc/doc/MemorySystem.md

 the data bus will be undriven.
 The resulting behavior is undefined but in practice the implementation returns 0xFFFF for reads and discards writes.

+## Implementation

-## Implementation (refer to KiCad schematic title "YARC Memory")
+Refer to the KiCad schematic title "YARC Memory" or the equivalent iamge in the **img** directory.

 Fundamental control signals are developed by the NAND gate U14A and the decoder U22A.
 These are found at coordinates B1 in the schematic.
-The NAND gate's output is RAM/IO#.
-This is low for I/O address (0x7800 through 0x7FFF) and high for memory.
+The NAND gate's output is R`AM/IO#`.
+This is low for I/O addresses (0x7800 through 0x7FFF) and high for memory addresses (0x0000 through 0x77FF).

-Decodingthis signal with the READ/WRITE# line (SYSBUS:15) the produces the four (unclocked and therefore potentially glitchy) signals MEMRD#, MEMWR#, IORD#, and IOWR#.
+Decoding this signal with the `READ/WRITE#` line (`SYSBUS:15`) produces the four signals `MEMRD#`, `MEMWR#`, `IORD#`, and `IOWR#`.
+These are unclocked and as a result are potentially glitchy.

-The IO read/write signals are not used by the memory subsystem.
-The MEMRD# signal is used directly as the direction control on the bus transceivers;
+The IO read/write signals are not used by the memory subsystem, although `RAM/IO#` and a signal called `LOW128#` (derived from the address bus in section C1 of the schematic) are generated on-board and routed to a decoder in the Downloader Extension.
-since the transceiver enables are gated by the clock as explained later, glitches on the direction line are believed to irrelevant.

-MEMRD# is also used directly as the OE# (output enable) for the RAMs.
+MEMRD# and MEMWR# are mixed with the clock to create the signals `MEMRD_CLK#` and `MEMWR_CLK#` (section B2).
+These are not (supposed to be) glitchy, since the address shold have settled before the clock goes low in the second half of each cycle.
+(Normally, we don't use an overbar or `#` symbol for clock lines; maybe we shouldn't here either.)

+The clocked MEMRD and MEMWR signals form the output enable (OE#) and write enable (WE#) signals to the RAMs.
+The RAM/IO# line is used for the active-high CE2 line.

+The low chip-enable is used to select the correct
+RAM (or RAM pair for 16-bit operations).
+This the result of somewhat complex decoding performed by half a 2-4 decoder (139) U22B and by U26, a multiplexer, found in C2 and C3 of the schematic.
+The results are the four signals `SEL_xRxB` where `x` is H for Hi or L for low.
+The range refers to the address (upper or lower 16k) while the byte refers to high byte or low byte.

+The 157 is switched based on the 16-bit cycle line `MEM16#` so that two RAMs are selected when `MEM16#` is low but only one RAM when high.
+The bus transceivers, in turn, are controlled by signals derived in D1 through D3 of the schematic.
+The `CROSS_EN#` signal enables the high memory bus to low system bus when a byte cycle is performed to an odd address. `STRAIGHT_EN#` enables high-to-high and low-to-low transceivers for both even-addressed cycle types, byte and word.